Manaslu Circuit Trek

 • Yes, fit beginners can complete the trek with proper preparation, pacing, and guidance.

-• The standard itinerary takes around 12 trekking days, including acclimatization days in Samagaun and Samdo.
+• The standard Manaslu Circuit Trek usually takes around 12 trekking days, including important acclimatization days in Samagaun and Samdo before crossing Larkya La Pass.
+Shorter itineraries are possible, but they may increase fatigue and reduce proper altitude adjustment.

 • You need the Manaslu Restricted Area Permit (RAP), Manaslu Conservation Area Permit (MCAP), and Annapurna Conservation Area Permit (ACAP).
 A local Chumnubri Rural Municipality fee is also collected along the trail.

-• The best seasons are spring (March to May) and autumn (September to November), when weather is stable and mountain views are clear.
+• The best time to do the Manaslu Circuit Trek is during spring (March to May) and autumn (September to November), when weather conditions are generally stable and mountain views are clear.

 • Yes, travel insurance covering high-altitude trekking and helicopter evacuation is strongly recommended.